-- You should remove your lenses immediately if you eyes become red or irritated. - Never wear lenses beyond the period recommended by your eyecare practitioner. - Always discard lenses worn as prescribed by your eyecare practitioner. - If aerosol products such as hair spray are used while wearing lenses, exercise caution and keep your eyes closed until the spray has settled. - Avoid all harmful or irritating vapours and fumes while wearing lenses. - Avoid rubbing your eyes with the lenses on, this can irritate your eye or dislodge the lens. - Keep your eyes closed tightly when washing or showering to keep water and soaps out of your eyes, these may cause loss of the senses, contamination or injury to your eyes. - Always contact your eyecare practitioner before using any medicine in the eyes. - Ask your eyecare practitioner whether there are any other wearing restrictions that apply to you.
+- You should remove your lenses immediately if your eyes become red or irritated. - Never wear lenses beyond the period recommended by your Eye Care Professional. - Always discard lenses worn as prescribed by your Eye Care Professional. - If aerosol products such as hair spray are used while wearing lenses, exercise caution and keep your eyes closed until the spray has settled. - Avoid all harmful or irritating vapours and fumes while wearing lenses. - Avoid rubbing your eyes with the lenses on; this can irritate your eye or dislodge the lens. - Keep your eyes closed tightly when washing or showering to keep water and soaps out of your eyes; these may cause loss of the senses, contamination or injury to your eyes. - Always contact your Eye Care Professional before using any medicine in the eyes. - Ask your Eye Care Professional whether there are any other wearing restrictions that apply to you.

-Follow-up visits to your eyecare practitioner:
+Follow-up visits to your Eye Care Professional:

 - As with any contact lens, follow-up visits are necessary to assure the continuing health of your eyes.
-Be sure to keep your follow-up appointments. - When you return for follow-up visits, be sure to tell your eye care practitioner if your eyes have felt dry, irritated or anything other than completely comfortable while wearing your contact lenses. - If there is any question in your mind about your wearing schedule and restrictions, cleaning lens handling procedures, lens replacement programme, the condition of your lenses, your follow-up visit schedule, or anything else about contact lens wear, be sure to discuss the subject with your eyecare practitioner, who is there to help you and see you use your contact lenses safely and properly. - If your eye care practitioner puts a dye or drops in your eyes during the examination, ask when you may be reinsert the lenses.
+Be sure to keep your follow-up appointments. - When you return for follow-up visits, be sure to tell your eye care practitioner if your eyes have felt dry, irritated or anything other than completely comfortable while wearing your contact lenses. - If there is any question in your mind about your wearing schedule and restrictions, cleaning lens handling procedures, lens replacement program, the condition of your lenses, your follow-up visit schedule, or anything else about contact lens wear, be sure to discuss the subject with your Eye Care Professional, who is there to help you and see you use your contact lenses safely and properly. - If your eye care practitioner puts a dye or drops in your eyes during the examination, ask when you may reinsert the lenses.
 The use of most dyes or drops will require a waiting period before the lenses may be reinserted.